devonjkohler/Causomic/README.md

 ## Overview

 A fundamental challenge in biological experimentation is understanding how interventions (e.g., drug treatments, protein inhibitions) affect complex biological systems.
 Traditional machine learning approaches, particularly black box models, attempt to predict these effects without explicitly modeling the underlying causal relationships.
 This can be problematic when explainability is crucial (e.g., identifying disease-driving pathways) or when models incorrectly infer that downstream proteins causally influence upstream targets.
-CausOmic addresses these limitations by:
+Causomic addresses these limitations by:

 1. **Integrating prior biological knowledge** from biological network databases
 2. **Building causal graphs** that represent protein relationships